ScottMaclure/svelte-demo/README.md

 ## TODO - Later

+- [ ] Persist data.json in localStorage, let user reset data at will (make it feel like there's a server)
 - [ ] Testing main.js data functions independently of components (SvelteDemoApp mock?) (https://github.com/ModuleLoader/es-module-loader)
 - [ ] unit tests for generate-data
 - [ ] Update watch feature to sw-precache as well?
 (PR on rollup/rollup-watch?)